 Rhode Island Red; Developed in Little Compton Rhode Island in the late 1800's is an easy to care for lady with a ton of personality.
 She's strong but with a great heart of gold.
 They make a perfect companion for families with children, and lay a lot of brown tinted eggs

-Australorp; a favourite of so many back yard chicken families.
-But did you know, that not only do they come with black feathers, but also on white and blue plumage.
-They're a heavy breed, very docile but have a high consumption of food due to their prolific egg laying capability.
+Australorp; A favourite of so many back yard chicken families.
+But did you know, not only do they come with black feathers, but also on white and blue plumage.
+They're a heavy breed and very docile, but have a high consumption of food due to their prolific egg laying capability.
 Would you believe up to 250-300 brown tinted eggs a year

-Orpingtons; the country Orpington close to the ground and full of grace, fluffy and most adorably cuddly and so hardy ready to take on the most coldest winters.
+Orpingtons; Bred in the late 19th Century by William Cook of Orpington Kent England.
+They stand close to the ground and are full of grace.
+They're fluffy, most adorably cuddly and so hardy ready to take on the most coldest winters.
 An excellent egg layer but can go quite broody.
 Colours range from blue, black, white, buff and cuckoo.
 They lay a brown coloured egg

 Plymouth Rock; Originally from America and its generic line includes a number of different breeds.
 It is however a heavy bird and can produce as many as 200-250 eggs a year.
 One of its features is the ability to lay all year round.
 The eggs are tinted , they're alert and upright and colours come in Barred, White, Buff, Silver Penciled, Partridge, Blue and Black